Average Australian Mortgage Size in 2023

 Refinancing can potentially save you thousands on your home loan.
-If you’re considering refinancing, you’re probably focusing on getting a lower interest rate.
-But you also have to account for a range of costs that come with refinancing.
+If you are considering refinancing, you are probably focused on getting a lower interest rate.
+It’s important though to also account for the range of other costs of refinancing a home loan.

-Prior to refinancing, it’s vital you review whether the long term savings outweigh the upfront costs.
+Prior to refinancing, it’s vital to review whether the long term savings outweigh the upfront costs.

 There are a number of upfront fees that can come with refinancing, however, these fees and how much they cost differ between each lender.

 It’s important to take the cost of these fees into account when refinancing but also look at ongoing costs.
 Some lenders may have higher ongoing costs but little or no upfront costs.
-We have zero ongoing monthly or annual fees.
+When you borrow with loans.com.au the upfront costs are low, and you will not be charged any monthly fees.

-A fixed-rate mortgage means you’ll lock in your interest rate for a period of time, typically one to five years.
+A fixed-rate mortgage means you will lock in your interest rate for a period of time, typically one to five years.
 If you refinance in this fixed period you’ll have to pay break fees, to cover the losses the lender may experience as a result of the loan not running for the originally agreed term.
-Break fees can be complex to calculate so it’s worth contacting your lender to ask for an estimate of how much it may be if you decide to refinance.
-Break fees are usually very expensive, so much so that in some cases that it’s recommended you hold off refinancing.
+Break fees can be complex to calculate so it is worth contacting your lender to ask for an estimate of how much it may be if you decide to refinance.
+Break fees are usually very expensive, so much so that in some cases that it is recommended you hold off refinancing.

 Lenders mortgage insurance (LMI) is charged when you borrow more than 80% of a property’s value from a lender.
 If you haven’t built up enough equity in your home or the property has dropped in value, you may have to pay LMI when refinancing.
 LMI can rack up into the tens of thousands and borrowing more money means you’ll pay more in interest over the life of the loan, so where possible it’s recommended you avoid paying LMI.

-A lender will typically require a property to be valued prior to approving you for refinancing.
+A home loan is secured against the value of the property under mortgage.
+Therefore, lenders will typically require a property to be valued prior to approving you for refinancing, so they know the worth of their security..
 The cost of this depends on the lender and the location of your property.
 Metropolitan areas are usually cheaper to value, given they are typically more accessible than rural areas.

 A settlement fee is paid to your new lender to settle your new loan.
 It covers the cost of the lender arranging the loan settlement.

-Refinancing is all about saving you more money on your home loan.
-If you had $350,000 still to pay on your mortgage over 20 years, at an interest rate of 3.5%, switching to us could save you $42,865 over the life of your loan.
+Refinancing is all about paying less money on your home loan.
+Lets say you have $350,000 still to pay on your mortgage over 20 years, at an interest rate of 7%.
+If you refinance and switch your home loan to Loans.com.au’s Smart Booster Home Loan, at a variable 5.1% interest rate (correct as at 10th February 2023) you might be able to save up to $92,237 in interest over the life of your loan.
 You’d also have access to unlimited redraws, unlimited additional repayments, and pay no ongoing fees.

 Let’s have a look at a couple of scenarios to see how much you could save by switching to this loan.

-If you’re an owner-occupier who owes $450,000 on your current loan, with 25 years left on your loan at an interest rate of 3.00% p.a, you could save approximately $34k over the life of your loan.
+If you’re an owner-occupier who owes $450,000 on your current loan, with 25 years left on your loan at an interest rate of 6.5% p.a, you could save up to $114,448 over the life of your loan.

-If you’re an owner-occupier who owes $750,000 on your current loan, with 30 years left on your loan at an interest rate of 3.5% p.a, you could save approximately $140k over the life of your loan.
+If you’re an owner-occupier who owes $750,000 on your current loan, with 15 years left on your loan at an interest rate of 6% p.a, you could save up to $152,822 over the life of your loan.